 &lt;sup>36 See Grudem, Theology, 594-603.
 For a more modified Calvinistic view, see Erickson, Christian Theology, 825-35.
-Also, the language of "bought" (agorazon) in 2 Peter 2:1 might come from the OT, as we pointed out, but it might be the specific language of Peter's opponents, that is, it might be their estimation of themselves.
+Also, the language of "bought" (agorazo,") in 2 Peter 2:1 might come from the OT, as we pointed out, but it might be the specific language of Peter's opponents, that is, it might be their estimation of themselves.
 Peter thus uses it in a sarcastic way.
 Also, when John says that Christ died not only for our sins, but also for (peri + gen) the sins of the entire world (1 John 2:2), he may simply be responding to an incipient form of Gnosticism which confined initiation to a select few.
 John says, "no, this gospel is equally for all men."
 For a thorough discussion of this issue, the reader is encouraged to study John Owen, The Death of Death in the Death of Christ, The Works of John Owen, ed.
 William H. Goold, vol. 10 (Edinburgh: Banner of Truth, 1967).

-Those who teach a "conditional election" often argue that God foresees a person's faith and on that basis chooses them.
-In this scheme God's foreknowledge is neutral with respect to the events of the future.
-But here again terms such as yada' in Hebrew and progino "sko, in Greek do not indicate neutrality, but a positive relationship to the thing known (cf. 1 Peter 1:20).
+neutrality, but a positive relationship to the thing known (cf. 1 Peter 1:20).
 Further, conditional election is seriously flawed, since men are dead in sin and unable to believe or save themselves (Rom 3:9-11; Eph 2:1).
 Also, scripture nowhere teaches that because a man believes, God decides to choose him.
 Rather, it is the other way around: men believe because God has chosen them.
 From beginning to end, Scripture is clear that God saves men and they, left to themselves, would never turn to him; indeed, they are unable (John 6:65; Acts 13:48; Rom 9:15-16, 20-22).
 Neither is there any teaching whatsoever in Scripture regarding prevenient grace that renders all men able to believe.
 Those who believe in Christ, believe because of God's work in their hearts.